 Murder Suspect Jumps Off Bridge

-Evans, 43, admitted in June that he had killed five people and had been charged in four of the deaths this week.
-He was being transported by U.S. marshals from Troy to a federal court appearance in Albany for an unrelated parole violation when he escaped from the van and jumped, authorities said.
+Evans, 43, admitted in June that he had killed five people and had been charged in four of the slayings this week.
+He was being taken by two U.S. marshals back to jail in Troy after a hearing in Albany on a parole violation.

-Evans, who had a criminal record for theft, led investigators to the bodies of three onetime associates this summer while he was jailed on unrelated charge, police said.
+Evans, who had a criminal record for theft, led investigators to the bodies of three onetime associates this summer while he was jailed on unrelated charges, police said.
 Those killings were between 1985 and 1997.
-He also confessed to the slayings of two owners of small jewelry shops, one in 1989 and one in 1991.
+He also confessed to the slayings of two jewelry shop owners, one in 1989 and one in 1991.

-Rensselaer County District Attorney Kenneth Bruno was considering whether to pursue the death penalty in one of the deaths.
+Rensselaer County District Attorney Kenneth Bruno had been considering whether to seek the death penalty.